Skip to main content

 Michael Bergman, CPA

-linkedin logoMichael Bergman is a California licensed CPA and Real Estate Broker with over 32 years of experience in commercial real estate.
-Specializing in 1031 tax-deferred exchanges and financial oversight, his expertise is invaluable for complex real estate transactions.
+linkedin logoMichael Bergman is a California licensed CPA and Real Estate Broker with over 35+ years of CPA-supervised 1031 exchange experience in commercial real estate.
+Specializing in 1031 tax-deferred exchanges and financial oversight, his expertise covers complex real estate transactions.
 Michael’s unique blend of financial acumen and real estate knowledge positions him as a trusted advisor in the industry, offering sound advice and strategic insights for successful property management and investment.

 Michael Bergman